Country Profile: Northern Mariana Islands

 Military and Security

-The defense of the Northern Mariana Islands is the responsibility of the United States, ensuring that the territory benefits from U.S. military support despite its geographical isolation.
+Defense of the Northern Mariana Islands is the responsibility of the United States, ensuring security and protection for the territory as part of its broader strategic interests in the Pacific region.

 Energy